HenrikSamuelsson/reading-patterns-in-the-machine/README.md

 Notes and material related to reading the book Patterns in the Machine written by John T. Taylor and Wayne T. Taylor.

+## Chapter 1 Introduction

+The book as a whole is about software development for embedded systems.
+This type of software is often done in an old fashioned way compared to other flavours of software such as web development.
+Embedded software development do come with some unique type of challenges the book aims to resolve some of these challenges.

 ## Abbreviations

 CI = Continuos Integration